webplatform/docs/tutorials/using_css_multiple_background/index.md

 </div>
 </syntaxhighlight>

-The “fishing” class if inside of the “mermaid” class only for demo purposes.
+The “fishing” class is inside of the “mermaid” class only for demo purposes.

 And here we have some CSS styles:
 <syntaxhighlight lang="html5">